splunk/public-o11y-docs/README.md

 - Add relevant labels.
 - Add a description for your changes.

 If your changes aren't ready for review, set the pull request as draft.
-To do so, click "Convert to draft" at the bottom of the "Reviewers" section.
+To do so, select "Convert to draft" at the bottom of the "Reviewers" section.